jkszan/Data-Science-Term-Project/OLAP-Dashboard/README.md

 ```

-9. Comb Query 4: Getting fires in June, July, or August in Ontario by year
+9. Comb Query 4: Getting fires in June, July, or August in Ontario by year (Slice + rollup)

     ```SELECT EXTRACT(YEAR FROM burncostdate) as year, AVG(averagetemperature) as avg_temp,SUM(hectaresburnt) as total_hectare_burnt,SUM(cost) as cost FROM (SELECT * FROM dailyburncost WHERE EXTRACT(MONTH FROM burncostdate)=6 OR EXTRACT(MONTH FROM burncostdate)=7 OR EXTRACT(MONTH FROM burncostdate)=8 ) WHERE fireprovinceshort='ON' GROUP BY year ORDER BY year ASC;```